Pêr-Jakez Helias: Life and work

 Hélias had a modest upbringing, but this included a good education.
-During the interwar period, the village was divided between "Reds", who discretely supported the anti-clericalism of the Third French Republic, and "Whites", who supported the Catholic Church in France.
-Despite the religious devotion of his mother, Pierre-Alain and Marie-Jeanne Hélias were "Reds" and, against the opposition of their parish priest, they chose to enroll their son in a secular and state-run school, in the hopes that he would learn French and move up in the world.
+During the interwar period, the village was divided between "Reds", who discretely supported the anti-clericalism taught in the schools run by of the Third French Republic, and "Whites", who supported the education of their children by the Catholic Church in France.
+Despite the deep religious piety of his mother, Pierre-Alain and Marie-Jeanne Hélias were "Reds" and, against the opposition of their parish priest, they chose to enroll their son in a secular and state-run school, in the hopes that he would learn French and move up in the world.

+After a career in the French Resistance during the Second World War, in 1946 Helias was appointed as director of a weekly programme in Breton on Radio Kimerc'h.

+Helias later recalled of the era, "As soon as World War II ended, 'Celtic Clubs' were being founded everywhere in Brittany, but especially in the Breton-speaking regions.
+The members were young people whose objective was to bring the peasant tradition, with all its costumes, its dances, and its games back into esteem.
+Within ten years several hundred of these groups had been organized.
+At the same time, thanks to the persistence of a few pioneers, other young people began to take lessons from the last of the professional bagpipers and oboeists, who were ending their lives in a state of melancholy...
+Think of thousands of young people involved in traditional art forms at a time when their traditions were both alive and threatened, perhaps even doomed, and faced with a new society which they couldn't count on in any way.
+How could they possibly not have protested?"